 Let's call this one your typical digital marketing generalist.

-Depending on your client, you could work on writing email newsletters, finding partnerships, managing paid ads, running digital marketing campaigns, etc.
+Depending on your client, you could work on writing email newsletters, finding partnerships, managing Google ads, managing Facebook ads (PPC knowledge will help you), running digital marketing campaigns, etc.

 "This (general digital marketer) is responsible for driving relevant consumers with the goal of improving brand recognition [and] trust and ultimately drive purchase intent," says Justin Emig, VP of Marketing & Innovation at Web Talent Marketing.